kabk/go2_2020-2021/docs/assignment_1.md

 Each week the new features and content will be committed to blackbox.pubkey.space, using Git.

 Do not be shy about taking this pseudo-seriously.
-Let's steer away from _FAKE NEWS_, try to treat it as a journalist exercise, and frame the features and content in an identity (voice, design, logos, typography, etc.) of your own creation.
+Frame the features and content in an identity (voice, design, logos, typography, etc.) of your own creation.

 ## Assessment